Kate Beckinsale Flaunts Curves In Skin-Tight Pants

 As previously reported by Us Weekly Magazine, Kate Beckinsale and her boyfriend, Saturday Night Live star Pete Davidson, have split after only a couple months of dating.

-Sources revealed recently that the pair, who have been hot and heavy with the PDA over the past few weeks, have slowed down their relationship, and while they’re not longer in dating mode, they have reportedly remained friends.
+Sources revealed recently that the pair, who have been hot and heavy with the PDA over the past few weeks, have slowed down their relationship, and while they’re no longer in dating mode, they have reportedly remained friends.

 “Pete and Kate have pumped the brakes on their relationship.
 They are still spending time together but it’s less serious: more friendly of a vibe and less romantic,” an insider revealed.